In December, you can do many things, and some people can be completely unsure what to do.

 Another city that is incredibly cosy, especially over Christmas, is Edinburgh.
 The city does not have as many markets as Hamburg, but Edinburgh has many older streets and beautiful squares, all of which contribute to a good Christmas atmosphere during the cold months.

-In “East Princes Street Gardens” you will find an incredibly cosy market that can be enjoyed both during the day and evening.
+In “East Princes Street Gardens” you will find an incredibly cozy market that can be enjoyed both during the day and evening.
 Still, we definitely recommend that you come when it is dark, as the lights give a little extra atmosphere.
 It will be possible to buy everything on the market, from Christmas decorations to Christmas snacks.

 In addition, a park will be decorated, which makes the park super cozy to do.
 The park is centrally located in Edinburgh, making it super convenient for tourists.
 Last, you can try to complete Edinburgh’s “Christmas Tree Maze” for a fee (£4.5).
 As the name suggests, it is a labyrinth made of Christmas trees.

-Edinburgh is clearly a great destination over Christmas if you are a fan of Christmas spirit and even beautiful architecture.
+Edinburgh is clearly a great destination over Christmas if you are a fan of the Christmas spirit and even beautiful architecture.

 Which Christmas Market in Cologne Is The Best?